ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > **Outcome:** Yes
 > **Random Event:** None

-As Sakari turns back, in a frenzy of roaring, claws and teeth, a lynx explodes from the glom of the room and leaps at Sakari.
+As Sakari turns back, in a frenzy of roaring, claws and teeth, a lynx explodes from the gloom of the room and leaps at Sakari.
 He just has time to yell - "There are three of them!" - before he is bourne to the ground.

 > [!roll] Evade - Sakari attempts to twist out of the way
 > **Result:** 3